★ BEST INVESTING TOOLS COMPARISON ★

 Should I choose MarineTraffic or Wayback Machine (Internet Archive)?

-Does MarineTraffic or Wayback Machine (Internet Archive) have real-time data?
+Do MarineTraffic and Wayback Machine (Internet Archive) offer real-time data?

 Can I export data from MarineTraffic and Wayback Machine (Internet Archive)?

-MarineTraffic supports data exports to CSV.
-Wayback Machine (Internet Archive) has more limited export options.
+MarineTraffic exports to CSV.
+Wayback Machine (Internet Archive) is stingier about getting data out.

 Curation & Accuracy